Bryan González (Chilean footballer)

-Bryan David González Guzmán (born 23 February 2003) is a Chilean professional footballer who plays as a centre back for Chilean club Unión San Felipe on loan from Universidad Católica.
+Bryan David González Guzmán (born 23 February 2003) is a Chilean professional footballer who plays as a midfielder for Unión San Felipe on loan from Universidad Católica.

 Club career

 González made his professional debut playing for Universidad Catolica in a 2021 Copa Chile match against Unión San Felipe on 19 June 2022.
 In 2025, he was loaned out to Unión San Felipe.
+Back to Universidad Católica in 2026, he returned to Unión San Felipe for the second half of the year.

 International career

 In the 2022 South American Games, he made 3 appearances for Chile U20.
 In 2023, he took part of the Chile squad in the South American U-20 Championship, but he made no appearances.